-The definition $\underline{flat}$ is fairly straightforward except for the removal of source and sink places.
-Source $\underline{place}$ $\underline{source}(N_k)$ is removed if and only if there is a transition which consumes tokens from $\underline{source}(N_k)$ and at least one other place, i.e., only source places which serve as the only input place for all connected transitions are kept.
-Similarly, sink place $\underline{sink}(N_k)$ is removed if and only if there is a transition which produces tokens for $\underline{sink}(N_k)$ and at least one other place.
-Figure 15 shows the flattened interorganizational workflow defined by figures 3, 6 and 8.
-Note that the source place and sink place of the WF-net shown in 8 have been removed in the flattened net: the source place of $N_1^{priv}$ was not the only output place of $\underline{ship\product}$ .
+The definition flat is fairly straightforward except for the removal of source and sink places.
+Source place source(N_k) is removed if and only if there is a transition which consumes tokens from source(N_k) and at least one other place, i.e., only source places which serve as the only input place for all connected transitions are kept.
+Similarly, sink place sink(N_k) is removed if and only if there is a transition which produces tokens for sink(N_k) and at least one other place.
+Figure 13 shows the flattened interorganizational workflow defined by figures 3, 6 and 8.
+Note that the source place and sink place of the WF-net shown in 8 have been removed in the flattened net: the source place of N_1^{priv} was not the only input place of receive_order and the sink place of N_1^{priv} was not the only output place of ship_product.
 In both cases the start/stop transition is connected to a place representing one of the channels.
-Note that the WF-net shown in Figure 2 is the flattened interorganizational workflow defined by figures 3, 4, and 5, i.e., the semantics of the interorganizational workflow are not changed after partitioning $N^{publ}$ over a contractor subflow and a subcontractor subflow.
+Note that the WF-net shown in Figure 2 is the flattened interorganizational workflow defined by figures 3, 4, and 5, i.e., the semantics of the interorganizational workflow are not changed after partitioning N^{publ} over a contractor subflow and a subcontractor subflow.